weibeu/Async-OAuthlib/docs/index.rst

 .. code-block:: python

-    from requests_oauthlib import OAuth2Session
+    from async_oauthlib import OAuth2Session

-    from flask import Flask, request, redirect, session, url_for from flask.json import jsonify
+    from quart import Quart, request, redirect, session, url_for from quart.json import jsonify

     # This information is obtained upon registration of a new GitHub
     client_id = "<your client key>"